top of page

 WHAT IS DROP OFF SERVICE???

 This involves bringing the food and setting it up and returning later to pick up our catering equipment.
 There are no servers.
-A delivery and pick up fee is charged.
+A delivery and pick up fee are charged.
 The fee is based on the delivery area and size of the event.
 After hours pick up or out of area delivery charges will be additional.

 DO YOU PROVIDE PAPER GOODS, CHINA, LINENS???

-IS THE LEFT OVER FOOD AT MY EVENT MINE TO KEEP???
+IS THE LEFT-OVER FOOD AT MY EVENT MINE TO KEEP???

 The client make keep all leftover food if the catering manager on site agrees that it is still safe to consume.
 We reserve the right to remove and discard any food not eaten by the end of the event.
 We are happy to box up leftovers if requested.
-If you or a guest takes the leftover food it becomes your or the guest's responsibility for proper handling and refrigeration.
+If you or a guest takes the leftover food, it becomes your or the guest's responsibility for proper handling and refrigeration.

-Baxter's Gourmet Catering waives any responsibility for any left over food.
+Baxter's Gourmet Catering waives any responsibility for any leftover food.

 WHAT HAPPENS IF I CANCEL AN EVENT???